USB loaders are the second iteration of backup loaders, mostly replacing the older disc based backup loaders.

 Can I also use SD cards instead of USB?

 Yes, all loaders support loading from SD.
 Just note that SD cards are quite limited in space.
 Wii games vary from a few hundred MB to over 7GB.
+They are also much slower than a HDD.

 How do I install games to my hard drive?